4 Co-op Marketing Incentive Program Mistakes Even the Best Manufacturers Make

 But as brilliantly insightful as those words stand true, they serve no relevance regarding Co-op (Cooperative Marketing Funds).
 That’s because when a manufacturer implements a Co-op marketing incentive program for its channel partners, a two-way street of opportunity and success, surfaces.

-Partners deploy a hefty amount of elbow grease into marketing their brands, so when their efforts are rewarded by channel manufacturers, it creates a win-win situation.
+Partners deploy a hefty amount of elbow grease into marketing their brands.
+So, when channel manufacturers create a win-win-situation when they reward their partners’ efforts.
 Manufacturers reach a broader scale audience through co-branded association and can spend less money on in-house advertising efforts, while channel partners can build a stronger marketing campaign, increase sales and extend brand awareness.

 Equally Shared Benefits of a Co-op Marketing Incentive Program (Between Manufacturers and Channel Partners)